 herd cats care for the kids by myself.

 And I only get to see my mom about once every 3 weeks or so.

-So to get this chance to share with her my love of painting furniture, and show her how I make things pretty again, was a great day!
-In fact, I hope we can do it once every month or two!
+So to get this chance to share with her my love of painting furniture, and show her how I make things pretty again, was a great gift to give her!

 The “Slacker” Way to Paint Drawers